[Page updated 10 August 2018]

 Southern Thailand Photography Tour Fees for this 6-DAY TOUR are roughly $2,800 per person for singles and $4,900 for two-persons sharing accommodations.

 CONTACT HERE FIRST if you are considering a tour and want to ask questions, etc.

 Groups: If you have a group of three (3) or more people, let us know so we can figure out a discount.
 If you have a large group, please give us at least one (1) month notice so we can secure the resources we need to make your tour exceptional.

 Maximum Tour Group Participants: The maximum is usually just eight (8).
 If we have more than eight, we may add another staff photographer to the group to be able to give better personal attention to each participant.

 Minimum Age: 15 years.
 This is not set in stone.
 If you have a mature son or daughter that will be accompanying you on this trip and they don’t mind walking around the jungle for hours at a time for six days in a row, then great!
 I think most children wouldn’t be a good fit for this tour, but we do love kids!

 Private Tours: We do have the option for private tours, which means nobody else will be going along with your group – your tour members will include just your group of 2-8, one staff photographer, and our driver (Thai).

 Southern Thailand is where I’ve spent the last eight years of my life trekking trails through dense canopy covered jungle paths and even forging new trails where necessary.
 I am an expert on Thailand snakes and I know my way around many of the animals and insects we are likely to see on the trip.

-Thailand has been my home for over ten years, and me and my wife, our daughter, and my wife’s mother will probably live here the rest of our lives.
+Thailand has been my home for fourteen years, and I and my wife, our daughter, and my wife’s mother will probably live here the rest of our lives.
 I can’t see it any other way.